MicrosoftDocs/win32/desktop-src/FWP/management-filtering-layer-identifiers-.md

-This filtering layer allows for modification of bind() and connect() calls and selection of host routes.
+This filtering layer allows for modification of local address and/or port during the bind opreation on a TCP or UDP socket.

 See [ALE Layers](ale-layers.md) for more information.